 What will happen after the Rhinoplasty surgery?

-You should not worry about any minor problems of shape immediately after the operation: it takes around 12 months for your nose to settle and for swelling to subside completely.
+Do not worry about any minor problems of shape immediately after the operation: it takes around 12 months for your nose to settle and for swelling to subside completely.

 Your surgeon will see you again, usually 8-10 weeks after the procedure for a full post-operative consultation.